daisygunn/la-petite-traveller/README.md

 - [Git](https://git-scm.com/)
     - Used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 - [Gitpod](https://www.gitpod.io/)
-    - Used as the development enviroment.
+    - Used as the development environment.
 - [Balsamiq](https://balsamiq.com/)
     - Used to create the wireframes for the project.
 - [AutoPrefixer](https://autoprefixer.github.io/)